ZornsLemma/py8dis/README.md

 ; ***************************************************************************************
 ```

 The `on_entry` and `on_exit` optional parameters are dictionaries that specify a comment for each register as required. e.g. `on_entry={ 'a': "number to print" }`.
-The `is_entry` parameter adds the address as an entry point for code.
+The `is_entry_point` parameter adds the address as an entry point for code.
 The `hook` parameter is a callback to allow for the decoration of the calling code.

-:pencil:`comment(addr, text, inline=False)`
+:pencil:`comment(addr, text, inline=False, indent=0)`

 Insert `text` as a comment at address `addr` in the disassembly on it's own separate line.
 If `inline` is true, then add it to the end of the current line instead.
-The comment is automatically word wrapped.
+If not inline, the number of indents is applied and the comment is automatically word wrapped.

-:pencil:`formatted_comment(addr, text, inline=False)`
+:pencil:`formatted_comment(addr, text, inline=False, indent=0)`

 As `comment` but the text is assumed to be pre-formatted and is not word wrapped.